enjoychallenge/jpad/doc/codestyle.md

-# Rules of ol3ds code style
+# Rules of jpad code style

 ## Source files for client